AkiHase/HTsort/README.md

 # HTsort
 This is a demo version of HTsort.
+The release version is coming soon.